 the shortest path between the non consecutive edges given.
 For this test, we

 will choose the last option.
-We can change the route "id" by clicking over the
+We can change the route "id" by clicking on the

 id box.
 In this case, we will leave the default "id"

-First we have to click over the first edge of our route (let's take one of the
+First we have to click on the first edge of our route (let's take one of the

-upper edges) and then click over the last edge of the route (let's choose one
+upper edges) and then click on the last edge of the route (let's choose one

 of the lower edges).
 An orange path connecting both edges has been created.
 To